 - Prepare for rapids, strong water conditions, and obstacles before you go.
 Kayak fish along a route that you are familiar with to ensure you are as safe as possible.

 - Use tools like the one from National Oceanic and Atmospheric Administration (NOAA).
-It offers you detailed weather forecasts to help you kayak in the winter more safely.
+It offers detailed weather forecasts to help you safely kayak in the winter.

 - Your limited fuel range can also be a factor.
-Always make sure your car has enough fuel to travel to and from your destination.
+Always ensure your car has enough fuel to travel to and from your destination.

 - Before embarking on your journey, check for nearby docks or land that will provide a safe shelter in the case of bad weather.